viezel/TiSocial.Framework/README.md

 * *requestType* - can be *GET*, *POST* or *DELETE*
 * *url* - the url you want to request
-* *callbackEvent* - optional - default: *facebookRequest* - how is the event called that is fired after request has succeeded?
+* *callbackEvent* - optional - default: *twitterRequest* - how is the event called that is fired after request has succeeded?
+* *accountWithIdentifier* - Identifier to select which account to request twitter with.

 `requestParameter` is optional, but is build like this: